 - Lining thin script (particularly on difficult areas like the ribs).
 In this case, getting less ink into the skin and spending more time on the tattoo is worth the extra precision they give your linework.

-- Longer tapered needles with tighter groupings (bugpins) are ideal for the smooth blends and shading in needed for delicate portrait work.
+- Longer tapered needles with tighter groupings (bugpins) are ideal for the smooth blends and shading needed for delicate portrait work.

 Double Long Taper (DLT) +